Vicente Bernedo

 Vicente Bernedo García-Huidobro (born 22 January 2002) is a Chilean professional footballer who plays as a goalkeeper for Chilean club Universidad Católica.

 Club career

 Universidad Catolica

 Bernedo made his professional debut playing for Universidad Catolica in Copa Chile in a 2021 against Deportes Iquique on 27 June 2021.

 Deportes Concepcion

 In 2022 Bernedo was Loaned to Deportes Concepcion. where he becomes the starting goalkeeper playing most of the championship.

 Cobreloa

-In 2023 Bernedo was Loaned to Deportes Concepcion.
+In 2023 Bernedo was loaned to Cobreloa.
 But since he was not considered, he left the team in the middle of the year.